d-lynch95/Blue_Ocean_Travel/README.md

   - As a developer, I need to implement the Login page using django-allauth module
   - As a developer, I need to implement the  Logout modal using django-allauth module
   - As a site owner, I would like the allauth pages customized to that they fit in with the sites styling
+  - As a site owner, I would like staff to be able to add tours without accessing the admin panel
   - As a user, I would like to be able to log in using social media or a google account